GO HERE for Pre-Order Offer

 In a world ruled by Fortnite, parents are reasonably concerned about what their kids are playing.
 I’ve had many parents come to me because they were thinking about buying a Nintendo Switch, but then they were concerned about what games their kids would play on it.
 You also don’t want to spend money on a video game that your kids will never play.
 You want something that holds their attention, and that they genuinely enjoy.
 The worry is always that you’re going to buy a video game console like the Nintendo Switch and then it ends up being a parenting battle over appropriate versus inappropriate video games for young kids.
 Here is a list of the 30 best video games for kids for the Nintendo Switch so that the whole family can enjoy the experience!

-This article contains Amazon affiliate links.
+This page contains Amazon affiliate links.
+As an Amazon Associate I earn from qualifying purchases.
 These links do not change your price or buying experience, but they do help us out!
 Thanks for supporting Adore Them.

 This article is written by Shari Medini

 For more on this topic, check out the full Gift Giving collection

 Super Mario Maker 2

 Super Mario Maker 2 is such a unique game for the Nintendo Switch!
 It allows kids to create their own video game levels by using logic, strategy, and design.
 They can customize the way their levels work, and the way they look!

 I am always amazed at the creativity of what my boys have come up with… They have made levels that are more like puzzles where certain doors lead to certain paths.
 They have made levels filled with bad guys, and you have to find the right power up to beat the level.
 They have made levels where you have to speed run through the entire level as quick as you can.

 And once they complete their level, you can choose to upload it to the Super Mario Maker community so that other people around the world can also play your level.